Sorry, you need to enable JavaScript to visit this website.

 next_doses_4_mobile

-After your first dose (2 infusions), you’ll get one infusion each week for the next 4 weeks.
+After your first dose (2 infusions), you’ll get 1 infusion each week for the next 4 weeks.

 additional_doses-2_updated

-Then, you’ll get one infusion every 2 weeks.
+Starting on week 7, you will get 1 infusion every 2 weeks.

 While everyone's experience is unique, infusion times may get shorter after your first dose.